kubevault/website/content/articles/test-article/index.md

 e5b4a1a0-5a67-4657-b370-db7200108cae
 ```

 After providing the necessary information and hitting the submit button, the license server will email a "license.txt" file.
-To install KubeDB, run the following commands:
+To install KubeVault, run the following commands:

 ```bash
 $ helm install kubevault oci://ghcr.io/appscode-charts/kubevault \